I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/vmbuskernelmodeclientlibapi/nf-vmbuskernelmodeclientlibapi-vmbchannelpacketcomplete.md

 <p>This function does not return a value.</p>

 ## -remarks
 <p>This function is called when the client driver is finished
 processing a packet.
 This function may be called directly from the packet parsing function or it may be called later.  </p>

-<p>This function is called when the client driver is finished
-processing a packet.
-This function may be called directly from the packet parsing function or it may be called later.  </p>